- Creating a Spreadsheet control in a window

 - Creating the control

-- Characteristics of Spreadsheet control in a window
+- Characteristics of the Spreadsheet control in a window

 - Spreadsheet control description window